benbodhi/querynounsvoters/README.md

-# Get Nouns DAO Voter Power
+# Nouns DAO Voters

-Simple tool to get all Nouns DAO voters and theor voting power
+Simple tool to check all Nouns DAO voters and their voting power.